More Than 4,000 People Converge in Chicago; Influential Thought Leaders, Experts, and Celebrities Expected to Attend Power-Packed Conference

 Themed “The Path to Power,” influential business, community and political thought leaders from around the country will participate to offer valued advice and insight.
 Everyone who attends the conference will leave with the resources and inspiration they need to succeed on their own path to power.

-Important topics of discussion include: The Path to Power, The State of Black America, “21st Century Now Leadership for a “NOW” Generation”; tips on preventing foreclosure; how to invest in a challenging economy; how to take advantage of the new “green” economy; the importance of being counted in the 2010 Census and building America’s workforce and how to save our children.
+Power-packed plenary sessions include: The Path to Power, The State of Black America and 21st Century Now Leadership for a “NOW” Generation; workshops cover important topics like tips on preventing foreclosure; how to invest in a challenging economy; how to take advantage of the new “green” economy; the importance of being counted in the 2010 Census and building America’s workforce and how to save our children.

 The NUL Experience Expo & Career Fair is the largest ever and FREE to the public.
 Hundreds of recruiters will participate in the career fair to speak with perspective employers for available jobs.
 There will be opportunities for resume critiques, one-on-one career coaching sessions and tips on job searches.
 The Women’s Black Expo will be on the exhibit hall floor and will provide entertainment for the main stage including Dru Hill.
 Attendees can also attend various zones to get financial and health information; get health screenings, experience the latest in technology devices and tips on being “green.”